qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 SAGA
 ----

-SAGA algorithms can be run from QGIS if you have SAGA installed in your system and you configure the processing framework properly so it can find SAGA executables.
+SAGA algorithms can be run from QGIS if you have SAGA installed and you configure the processing framework to find SAGA executables.
 In particular, the SAGA command-line executable is needed to run SAGA algorithms.

 If you are running Windows, both the stand-alone installer and the OSGeo4W installer include SAGA along with QGIS, and the path is